jessi25924/CymruVineyardProject1/README.md

 * New visitors: Learn about the vineyard's charm, values and offerings in an engaging way.
 Find all necessary informaiton to book a visit effortlessly.
 Build anticipation with visually appealing content.

-* Returning customers: keep updated with new tours or events via email that was provided on the first booking.
+* Returning customers: Special discount for repeat visitor.

 ### Upcoming Features